-Course code and title MiRAS 213 - Management of Information organizations Permanent staff Dr. Julien Sempéré, Library Curator, University of Saclay (Paris) Dates January 30th - February 10th, 2023 Course description The course gives the keys to understanding and being in charge of information institutions and organisations.
+Course code and title MiRAS 213 - Management of Information organizations Permanent staff Dr. Dates TBD The course gives the keys to understanding and being in charge of information institutions and organisations.
 It presents the general theories of organisational management.
 With the help of concrete examples and practical cases, students will be led to discover the different issues and processes of organisations in charge of information.
-The different key services, their positioning in the structure and the role they play will be presented and studied: management, marketing, audiences, IT The course will insist on the stakes of the dematerialization of information circuits and on its managerial impacts.
+The different key services, their positioning in the structure and the role they play will be presented and studied: management, marketing, audiences, IT Course description The course will emphasize the stakes of the dematerialization of information circuits and on its managerial impacts.
 It will highlight the particularities of organisations in charge of information or culture (central institutions, archives, museums, libraries, etc.).
 The course will focus in particular on change management and its effects on the circulation of information through knowledge management theories.
 The elements of presentation of an organisation, its objectives, its action plan and its communication plan will be addressed and will be the subject of practical cases.
 The course will allow the participants to analyse the situation, determine points of improvement based on case studies and propose solutions.
 Course learning outcomes Upon completion of this course, students will demonstrate their ability to: 1.
 Analyse and understand a company or institution's organization 2.
 Evaluate the risks and weaknesses of an organization and support change and the dematerialization of information within an organization 3.
 Design an organization and its management in a spirit of service oriented user 4.
 Deliver high-quality reports, presentations and organizational documents that communicate organizational values, missions, and priorities to internal and external stake holders Continuous assessment (50%) yes Final assessment (50%) NA